 “Downsizing in a land lease community provides a way for Australians with less superannuation to live comfortably in a new home they love,” Mr Owen said.

-“In our lifestyle communities we provide brand new high quality, low maintenance homes in a secure environment – allowing residents more time and money to spend on things they enjoy.”
+“In our lifestyle residential communities, we provide brand new high quality, low maintenance homes in a secure environment – allowing residents more time and money to spend on things they enjoy.”

-Despite working against the slowing residential market, Mr Owen said the lifestyle community industry and Ingenia’s sales and enquiries have remained strong.
+Despite working against the slowing residential market, Mr Owen said the over 55s community industry and Ingenia’s sales and enquiries have remained strong.

 “In Australia, Ingenia is working with a diverse residential market, yet the underlying fundamentals that make this industry so attractive remain strong,” Mr Owen said.